yy1lab/Lyrics-Conditioned-Neural-Melody-Generation/README.md

 # Lyrics-Conditioned Neural Melody Generation

-This is the dataset parsed and used for the project Lyrics Conditioned Neural Melody.
+This is the dataset parsed and used for the project Lyrics Conditioned Neural Melody Generation.

 The data comes from the LAKH Midi Dataset lmd-full (downloadable at this url : https://colinraffel.com/projects/lmd/).
 Only english songs were used from the dataset.